Mansi-Dabriwal/Local-LLM-Deployment-and-Interaction/README.md

-# LLaMA and Gemma 2b Model Setup and Comparison
+# LLaMA3 and Gemma 2b Model Setup and Comparison

 This repository contains instructions and scripts for setting up and comparing OpenAI's LLaMA and Gemma 2b language models.